Kaiki2024/DataProject_SQL_Enrique/README.md

 FROM payment AS p;

 --pregunta 16:
-SELECT "CustomerId" AS "ID_Cliente"
+SELECT "customer_id" AS "ID_Cliente"
-FROM "Customer" AS c
+FROM "customer" AS c
-ORDER BY "CustomerId" DESC
+ORDER BY "customer_id" DESC
 LIMIT 10;

 --pregunta 17: